-- A Bachelor's or Master's Professional degree in Physical or Occupational Therapy

-- A Bachelor's or Master's Professional degree in Speech Language Pathology

-- A Bachelor's or Master's Professional degree in a Rehabilitation-related field such as Nursing, Athletic Training, etc. and a background in rehabilitation
+A Bachelor's or Master's Professional degree in Physical or Occupational Therapy, Speech Language Pathology, Nursing, Athletic Training, Physician Assistant, or any other bachelor's degree with related healthcare experience.

 - All official college transcripts

-- Current licensure within the United States

 - Acceptable grade point average

-- Supporting letters of reference
+- Two supporting letters of reference

-Applications may be submitted at anytime, however, applications are considered approximately 3 months prior to the beginning of each term.
+Applications may be submitted at anytime; however, applications are considered approximately 3 months prior to the beginning of each term.
 It is in the best interest of the applicant to apply as early as possible.
-Two reference letters are required; one from professional colleagues and one from a previous or present employer.
+Two reference letters are required: one from professional colleagues and one from a previous or present employer.
 Applicants should understand that fulfillment of the basic requirements does not guarantee admission.